amasij/football/README.md

 - My commit history was lost due to an error on my end while uploading the project

 ## Some Screenshots
-- The rest of the screenshots can be found in the screenshots folder int the root directory
+- The rest of the screenshots can be found in the screenshots folder in the root directory

 ![alt text](https://raw.githubusercontent.com/amasij/football/master/screenshots/Screenshot%20-%209_17_2019%20%2C%208_16_35%20PM.png)